 Proposals will be evaluated using the following criteria:

-- Feasibility: Likelihood that the project will generate a working piece of software in one semester, based upon the approach proposed and the qualifications of participants.
+- Feasibility: Likelihood that the project will generate a working software product by the end of the course.

-- Appropriateness: Degree to which the project fits the non-profit’s needs and the course’s academic goals.
+- Appropriateness: Degree to which the project fits the non-profit’s needs and meets the course’s academic goals.

-- Non-profit Viability: Likelihood that the non-profit will actively engage with the project, and will incorporate the software into its day-to-day activities after deployment.
+- Non-profit Viability: Likelihood that the non-profit will actively engage with the product, and will incorporate it into its day-to-day activities after deployment.

-￼￼Completion and Deployment Date: The end of that semester or academic year.
+￼￼Completion and Deployment Date: The date when students will complete their work on the project (e.g., end of semester, summer, or academic year).

-Upon completion, the instructor will be asked to deliver to NPFI a brief summary of the project’s outcomes, along with a link to the project’s code base, sandbox site, requirements document, and other documentation as appropriate.
+Upon completion, the instructor will be asked to provide NPFI with a brief summary of the project’s outcomes, along with a link to the project’s code base and other documentation as appropriate.

 For more detailed guidance:

 This website has several resources that can provide guidance for instructors wishing to apply for this grant: